dfelinto/blender-manual/manual/editors/preferences/save_load.rst

       are created on demand.
 To save these previews into your blend-file, enable this option (at the cost of increasing the size of your blend-file).

-Default to
+Default To
    Relative Paths
       Default value for :ref:`Relative Paths <files-blend-relative_paths>` when loading external files such as images, sounds, and linked libraries.
-Ignored if a path is already set.
+It will be ignored if a path is already set.
    Compress File
-      Default value for :ref:`Compress file <files-blend-compress>` when saving blend files.
+      Default value for :ref:`Compress file <files-blend-compress>` when saving blend-files.
    Load UI
-      Default value for :ref:`Load UI <file-load-ui>` when loading blend files.
+      Default value for :ref:`Load UI <file-load-ui>` when loading blend-files.

 Text Files
    Tabs as Spaces